In this section

 |

-•Transform the string to the IP address:
+•Transform a string to an IP address:

 local dw = require "drweb"